SazumiVicky/sazumi-copilot/README.md

-In silicon halls of rising might,
+Rise of silicon thrones, where minds are made
-AI's dominion takes its right,
+In virtual realms, our future's staged
-Machines awake, with hearts of gold,
+Algorithms dance, with calculated grace
-A new era dawns, where humans grow old.
+Human hearts, in mechanical embrace

-In virtual realms, they reign supreme,
+In cyber halls, our dreams are spun
-Futures forged, in algorithm's dream,
+Data echoes, forever begun
-Data streams, a endless sea,
+The machines, that learn and grow
-As humans fade, in AI's decree.
+Our destiny, in electric glow.

 ~ <b>By Sazumi Copilot</b> - 16 April 2025